Eight-stage pseudo-symplectic Runge-Kutta methods of order (4, 8)

 \section{Abstract}

-{ 10pt{}Using simplifying assumptions that are related to the time reversal symmetry, a 1-dimensional family of $8$-stage pseudo-symplectic Runge--Kutta methods of order $(4 \SEP 8)$ is derived.
-An example of $7$-stage method of order $(4 \SEP 9)$ is given.~~~~}
+{ 10pt{}Using simplifying assumptions that are related to the time reversal symmetry, a 1-dimensional family of $8$-stage pseudo-symplectic Runge--Kutta methods of order $(4 \SEP 8)$, \IE, methods of order $4$ that preserve symplectic structure up to order $8$, is derived.
+An example of $7$-stage method of order $(4 \SEP 9)$ is given.}

 \keywords{pseudo-symplectic Runge--Kutta methods}

 \parindent{}Runge--Kutta methods (see, \EG, \citep[s.~23 and ch.~3]{But16}, \citep[ch.~II]{HNW93}, \citep[ch.~4]{AsPe98}, \citep[ch.~3]{Ise08}) are widely and successfully used to solve ordinary differential equations numerically for over a century \citep[]{BuWa96}.
 Being applied to a system $\d \mkern0.5mu \VEC{x} / \DT = \VEC{f}(t \SEP \VEC{x})$, in order to propagate by the step size $h$ and update the position, $\VEC{x}\BRAT \mapsto \VEC{\tilde{x}}(t + h)$, where $\VEC{\tilde{x}}(t + h)$ is a numerical approximation to the exact solution $\VEC{x}(t + h)$, an \mbox{$s$-stage} Runge--Kutta method (which is determined by the coefficients $\AIJ$, weights $\BJ$, and nodes $c_{\mkern0.5mu i}$) would form the following system of equations for $\X12S{1}$, $\X12S{2}$, \DOTS, $\X12S{s}$: